 |26.||Ru-El Sailor||15 years||2018|

 |27.||Chris Miller||17 years||2018|

 |33.||Michael Sutton||14 years||2021|

 We will never know for sure, but the few studies that have been done estimate that between 2.3% and 5% of all prisoners in the U.S. are innocent (for context, if just 1% of all prisoners are innocent, that would mean that more than 20,000 innocent people are in prison).

 If you know of an Ohio prisoner who may qualify for the Ohio Innocence Project, complete this application.
 Ohio Innocence Project Application The Rosenthal Institute for Justice was established at the UC College of Law thanks to the generosity of Lois and Richard Rosenthal.
-The Voice of Black Cincinnati is a media company designed to educate, recognize and create opportunities for African Americans in the region.
-Visit our homepage, explore other articles, subscribe to our newsletter, follow us on Facebook or text VOBC to 797979 for local news, events, job postings, scholarships and a database of local Black-owned businesses.
+The Voice of Black Cincinnati is a media company designed to educate, recognize, and create opportunities for African Americans.
+Want to find local news, events, job posting, scholarships, and a database of local Black-owned businesses?
+Visit our homepage, explore other articles, subscribe to our newsletter, like our Facebook page, join our Facebook group, and text VOBC to 797979.